Water lantern: South Asia and Southeast Asia

-The water lamps in the Indian culture is seen in various traditional festivals and sacrifices, especially the festivals on the full moon day or Purnimas like the festivals on Kartik Purnima, across South and Southeast Asia including the Vesak Day, Deepavali, Boita Bandana, Loi Krathong, Bon Om Touk, Songkran Festival, Lantern Festival, Mid-Autumn Festival, Water Festival, etc., have simple lamps and are made of plant materials such as flowers and leaves.
+The water lamps in the Indian culture are seen in various traditional festivals and sacrifices, especially the festivals on the full moon day or Purnimas like the festivals on Kartik Purnima, across South and Southeast Asia including the Vesak Day, Deepavali, Boita Bandana, Loi Krathong, Bon Om Touk, Songkran Festival, Lantern Festival, Mid-Autumn Festival, Water Festival, etc., have simple lamps and are made of plant materials such as flowers and leaves.
 The main meaning of the water lights in these areas is to worship the gods, send away the disasters, and welcome happiness.
 Some young men and women will also pray for a good marriage with water lamps.
-Water lanterns are also believed of guiding the souls in the water.
+Water lanterns are also believed to guide the souls in the water.

 Vietnam

-In Vietnam, water lanterns are known as đèn hoa đăng, released regularly in Hội An on the 1st, 14th, 15th day of the Vietnamese calendar and every Saturday.
+In Vietnam, water lanterns are known as đèn hoa đăng, đèn giấy, released regularly in Hội An on the 1st, 14th, 15th day of the Vietnamese calendar and every Saturday.